 If you are looking for help for yourself or a loved one with the management of schizophrenia, it's important that you have a therapist on your health team.
 When looking for a therapist to work with you are going to want to look for some specific things.
 For starters, it's important to understand that therapists are not able to prescribe medication.
 This means that you will either want to find a psychiatrist that can also offer other forms of treatment along with medication or that you have both a therapist and a psychiatrist on your team.

-You will also want to find therapists that specialize in schizophrenia.
+You will also want to find therapists that specialize in schizophrenia, including schizophrenia treatment.
 This is a mental health disorder that is not as common as challenges like anxiety and depression.
 That means that you want to work with professionals that have a true understanding of and experience with treating schizophrenia.

-While there are plenty of options available for online therapy, such as service offered by BetterHelp, schizophrenia is not a disorder that should be treated remotely.
-It's important to find a team of mental health professionals in your local area to work with.
+While there are plenty of options available for online therapy, such as the service offered by BetterHelp, schizophrenia is a disorder that generally is not treated remotely.
 If you find one therapist and aren't seeing improvements or making a connection, then you may want to try another one.

 However, there are two important things to keep in mind.
 The first is that treatment for a disorder like this can take time.
 You might not notice an immediate improvement once you begin treatment.
 It can take weeks to see changes.
 The second is that you need to make sure any changes you decide to make are talked over with your healthcare team.
 If you decide to switch doctors and decide to quit taking the medication that you've been taking, you could experience major setbacks in your health.
 It's important to communicate about any changes you are making with healthcare professionals.